Sylver-Icy/Veyra/README.md

 ## 🧪 Wanna Help?

 Pull requests?
 Ideas?
-Wanna test new chaos features?
+Wanna test new features?
 > **DM me on Discord(`sylver.icy`)** or open an issue.

 ---